-It may be hard and overwhelming, but once you accept it, you will eventually see why this divorce had to be done for the betterment of the entire family.
+It may be complex and overwhelming, but once you accept it, you will eventually see why this divorce had to be done for the betterment of the entire family.

 Sometimes we all need someone we can vent to and get rid of all that frustration.
-Surround yourself with family and friends that you know will always hear you out.
-You can even join a support group to be around people who are going through a similar phase as you.
+Surround yourself with family and friends you know will always hear you out.
+You can even join a support group to be around people going through a similar phase as you.

 4. Gather new experiences and find new interests

 You have the newfound freedom to make use of it.